guyendvelt/Google_Add_On/README.md

 | High Risk  | 61–80   | Likely phishing.                         |
 | Malicious  | 81–100  | Do not interact.                         |

+Added an **Analysis Dashboard** to give security operators a live, system-wide view of threats — KPIs, the 5-band risk spectrum, top threat senders, and a forensic feed of recent high-risk scans.

 <img src="docs/dashboard.png" alt="Streamlit threat-analytics dashboard" width="900" />

 ---